Accelerator / Incubator

 API / Application Programming Interface

-An interface which allows two pieces of software or systems to talk to each other instantly and seamlessly, making it easier to exchange data.
+A set of commands, functions and procedures which allows two pieces of software to talk to each other instantly and seamlessly, making it easier to exchange data and execute tasks.
 An essential element of PSD2.

 The analysis of large, complex, unstructured or rapidly changing data sets to identify linkages or trends that would not be apparent through traditional data processing methods.